NichConst94/automation-framework-capstone/documentation/ansible/readme.md

 5. Save the playbook

-6. Run the playbook in the Terminal window using the -i option to specify the dynamic inventory configuration file in the current directory.
+6. Run the playbook in the Terminal window using the -`i` option to specify the dynamic inventory configuration file in the current directory.
 The reference playbook should execute successfully.
 ```bash
 ansible-playbook init-routing-bgp.yml -i inventory.yml
 ```